PiggiesGoSqueal/json_file_simplifier/README.md

 Thus I made a program which will allow the user to store JSON files into a certain directory (InputFiles) and run the program.
 The program would simplify these JSON files in order to make them easier to read with a program later on, then it would save these output files into a different directory (OutputFiles).

+### Program allows storing & converting any number of JSON files at once!
+Just store them all in the "InputFiles" directory.

 ## Example Input File (.json):
 	{
 	  "type": "minecraft:crafting_shaped",